About Shabbat San Diego

 Each congregation in San Diego County will, of course, celebrate the Shabbat in its own manner with its own customs and practices, honoring this day of community togetherness and rest. then

-The International Unity Shabbat will take place on the weekend of October 26-28 in more than 900 cities and 95 countries around the globe.
+The International Unity Shabbat will take place on the weekend of November 2-5 in more than 1500 cities, 97 countries and 10 languages around the globe.

 SHABBAT PROJECT HISTORY